100 Years of Power

 Women’s History Like You’ve Never Heard It

 Think you know everything about the most influential women in U.S. history?
 Well, think again.
-The centennial of women’s suffrage is approaching, but that doesn’t mean the battle for equality is over.
-Our special podcast series takes a look at the headstrong, inspiring women who refused to take ‘NO’ for an answer and broke glass ceilings well before that became a universal rallying cry.
+To mark the centennial of women’s suffrage, our award-winning podcast* takes a look at the headstrong, inspiring women who refused to take ‘NO’ for an answer and broke glass ceilings well before that became a universal rallying cry.
 With Election 2020 just around the corner, we cover the decades leading up to the passage of the 19th Amendment, and what’s still to come.
 Give it a listen and share with your mom, sister, aunt, grandmother — men could probably learn a few things, too.

 America’s first feminists believed suffrage would solve injustices facing women — such as not being able to own property or manage money — and give them control over their bodies.
 But, as we all know, the wheels of change turn slowly.
 The fight for women’s empowerment continues today.
 Join us as we journey from the 1848 Seneca Falls Convention, through the Depression and Civil Rights Era, all the way up to the 2020 election with its groundbreaking field of female presidential candidates.